DannyBoyNYC/newsela-project/readme.md

 Run `$ yarn` and `$ yarn run dev` (or `npm` equivalents).

-Content is from a 3 semester bootcamp I run at NYU but **only "Front-End-Summer19"** is structured to conform to the requirements of this demo (descriptions, TOCs etc.).
+Content is from a bootcamp I run at NYU but **only "Front-End-Summer19"** is structured to conform to the requirements of this demo (descriptions, TOCs etc.).

 ## Features